Skip to Content

 3. Spot wild deer

-Lodge Park on the Sherborne Estate was built as a grandstand for deer coursing, and herds of fallow and roe deer still roam the grounds.
-There is also a deer park at Charlecote Park country house east of Stratford-upon-Avon – where legend has it that a young William Shakespeare was once prosecuted for poaching – and a deer enclosure next to the Broadway Tower.
+A herd of fallow deer has recently been reintroduced to National Trust site Dyrham Park.
+There are also deer parks at Lodge Park on the Sherborne Estate and Charlecote Park country house east of Stratford-upon-Avon – where legend has it that a young William Shakespeare was once prosecuted for poaching.
+And you can meet the herd with a deer encounter at the Broadway Tower.

 Deer at the Broadway Tower in the Cotswolds